tersesystems/blindsight/docs/src/main/paradox/usage/conditional.md

 ```

 This is useful when constructing and executing a logging statement is expensive in itself, and allows for finer grained control.

-@@@ note

-Using `when` is preferable to using call-by-name semantics in expensive logging statements.
-Call-by-name arguments still create short lived objects that take up memory and must be cleaned up by [garbage collection](https://www.infoq.com/presentations/jvm-60-memory/).
-Using `when` will at least create only one function block, rather than many of them.

-If you are concerned about the costs of logging overall, you can create a condition that returns false in cases of high JVM memory pressure, ideally through [JEP 331](http://openjdk.java.net/jeps/331) or [JFR event streaming](https://blogs.oracle.com/javamagazine/java-flight-recorder-and-jfr-event-streaming-in-java-14), or use Log4J2's [garbage-free logging](https://logging.apache.org/log4j/2.x/manual/garbagefree.html).

-@@@

 You can, of course, partially apply `when` to return a function: